9630613/Trajectory-planning-of-UR10-robot/README.md

 \end{bmatrix}^{-1}*J_G$$

 # Trajectory planning
-For trajectory planning we are planning a linier cartesian path in the 6 dimension task space wich is contains position and orientation ; also we use a trapezoidal velocity profile in timing law to have a constant velocity along the path .
+To solve the trajectory planning, a linier cartesian path is planned in the 6 dimension task space including position and orientation.
+Also, a trapezoidal velocity profile is used in timing law to have a constant velocity along the path .
-We find the initial and final position and orientation.
+Now, the initial and final position and orientation should be found.
-The position is calculated by replacing the qi and qf in the end-effector position with respect to the base that is the 4th column in 6th joint transformation matrix with respect to the base thus
+The position is calculated by replacing the qi and qf in the end-effector position with respect to the base.
+The end-effector position is the 4th column in 6th joint of the transformation matrix with respect to the base. thus
 ````c++
 xi= subs(p60,{q1,q2,q3,q4,q5,q6},{pi/2,0,pi/2,0,pi/2,pi/6})
 xf= subs(p60,{q1,q2,q3,q4,q5,q6},{pi/4,-pi/4,pi/1.5,0,pi/2,0})
 ````
-thus

 $$x_i=\begin{pmatrix} −0.1639\\
  −0.4963\\